Russia eyes gas-for-roubles template for foreign Eurobond payments | Headlines

 "As happens with paying for gas in roubles: we are credited with foreign currency, here it is exchanged for roubles on behalf of (the gas buyer), and this is how the payment takes place," he said.
 "The Eurobond settlement mechanism will operate in the same manner, only in the other direction."

-This system would allow Russia to bypass the Western payment infrastructure via Russia's National Settlement Depository (NSD), Siluanov told Vedomosti.
+The money would be channelled through Russia's National Settlement Depository (NSD), Siluanov told Vedomosti.
 Unlike many Russian financial institutions, the NSD is not under Western sanctions.
 There will be no limit on rouble conversion into other currencies and the scheme will be reviewed by the government soon, he said.

 In a conference call with reporters, Kremlin spokesman Dmitry Peskov endorsed Siluanov's plan but said the finance ministry will consult with bondholders before introducing it.
 "There is money, there is a willingness to pay, be that in roubles or under a scheme most convenient for the bondholders.
 Everything will depend on those contacts," Peskov said.